camunda/camunda/docs/src/basics/json.md

-# Json
+# JSON

-Zeebe uses Json for:
+Zeebe uses JSON for:

-* user-provided payload,
+* User-provided payload
-* internal data,
+* Internal data
-* API and protocol messages.
+* API and protocol messages

 ## Message Pack

-For performance reasons, Json is represented using message pack which is a binary representation of Json.
-Using message pack allows the broker to traverse a Json document on the binary level without interpreting it as a string and without needing to "parse" it.
+For performance reasons JSON is represented using MessagePack, which is a binary representation of JSON.
+Using MessagePack allows the broker to traverse a JSON document on the binary level without interpreting it as a string and without needing to "parse" it.

-As a user, you do not need to deal with message pack directly.
-The clients take care of converting between message pack and Json.
+As a user, you do not need to deal with MessagePack directly.
+The clients take care of converting between MessagePack and JSON.

 ## Conditions

-A condition is a boolean expression with a Javascript-like syntax.
+A condition is a boolean expression with a JavaScript-like syntax.
-It allows to compare properties of the workflow instance payload with other properties or literals (e.g. numbers, strings etc.).
+It allows to compare properties of the workflow instance payload with other properties or literals (e.g., numbers, strings, etc.).
 The payload properties are selected using JSON Path.

 ```